 - Install the latest updates to the operating system and security software.

 Microsoft has released a tool to block DLL load hijacking attacks.
 This tool mitigates the risk of DLL hijacking attacks by preventing applications from insecurely loading code from DLL files.
-Visit our TWC Forum in you need any help.

 If you would like to add anything to the article, please comment below.